-If you leave children unattended in the vehicle, they may be able to set the vehicle in motion, for example by:
+In addition, the children could also set the vehicle in motion, for example by:

-- · releasing the parking brake.
+· Releasing the parking brake.

-- shifting the automatic transmission out of park position P or shifting manual transmission into idle position.

-- · starting the engine.

-Never leave children unattended in the vehicle.

-When leaving the vehicle, always take the key with you and lock the vehicle.
+- Changing the transmission position. - · Starting the vehicle. - Never leave children unattended in the vehicle. - When leaving the vehicle, always take the key with you and lock the vehicle. - Keep the vehicle key out of reach of children.

-WARNING Risk of fatal injury due to exposure to extreme heat or cold in the vehicle
+▲ WARNING Risk of fatal injury due to exposure to extreme heat or cold in the vehicle